Glendale, Illuminated- On Demand Web Link

-Tickets for Zoom presentation will be $5 per device for museum members and $10 per device for general audiences
+Tickets for this on Zoom presentation are $5 per device for museum members and $10 per device for general audiences

 MONA MEMBER DISCOUNT: Enter MEMBER5 at checkout for $5 off your Zoom Presentation.
 Your membership will be verified.

-After purchasing, you will be able to access a digital download that includes the Glendale, Illuminated Zoom link and additional information.
+After purchasing, you will be able to access a digital download that includes the private Glendale, Illuminated On Demand Vimeo link .

 Arlene Vidor is a board member at MONA, member of the Glendale Arts & Culture Commission and serves on the Glendale Historical Society’s Advisory Council.
 She was previously appointed to two terms on the Glendale Historic Preservation Commission and successfully nominated four city properties to the Glendale Register of Historic Resources.
 Prior to that, Vidor served six years as President of the Glendale Historical Society and received the society’s Lifetime Achievement Award in 2017.